Data4Democracy/town-council/council_crawler/readme.md

 Your spider output should be stored in the local database called `test_db.sqlite` (if you used default settings)

-To explore the data you can use the sqlite3 CLI by typing `sqlite3` hit enter then `.open test_sqlite.sqlite` (or whatever your db name is).
+To explore the data you can use the sqlite3 CLI by typing `sqlite3` hit enter then `.open test_db.sqlite` (or whatever your db name is).
 If you prefer, there are many GUI options as well like this [firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/)

-`event_stage` table will have all the events
+`event_stage`: table will have all the events

-`url_stage` should have all the document urls
+`url_stage`: should have all the document urls

 ### Additional settings